Tracking performance

-Understanding how your nurturing flows perform helps you optimize messaging, timing, and targeting.
+Understanding how your nurturing workflows perform helps you optimize messaging, timing, and targeting.
 Without performance data, you’re guessing.
 With it, you can see what’s working, what’s not, and where to focus improvement efforts.

-This article covers the metrics available for email nurturing, how to interpret them, and how to use data to improve your flows.
+This article covers the metrics available for email nurturing, how to interpret them, and how to use data to improve your workflows.

 Why Performance Tracking Matters

 Nurturing is an investment.
-You spend time creating flows, writing content, and managing sequences.
+You spend time creating workflows, writing content, and managing sequences.
 Performance tracking tells you whether that investment is paying off.

 Good tracking answers questions like: